Written by: Emma Woodward

-In this blog, we receive expert advice from Tamara Popper, AIT’s Industry and Internship Liaison Manager on how you can arm yourself with a ‘stand out’ portfolio.
+In this blog, we receive expert advice from Tamara Popper, part of AIT’s industry and internship team, as she explains how you can arm yourself with a “stand out” portfolio.

 A portfolio reflects your creative strategies and serves as a display of your abilities and what you can contribute to the job.
 While a resume gives the hiring managers a summary of where you’ve worked and what you’ve done, the creative industry relies heavily on presentation.
 In order to stand out, your resume needs to be accompanied by a great portfolio.